ss3sim/ss3sim/inst/ms/ss3sim-ms.md

       em_model_dir = em, bias_adjust = TRUE)

 \noindent
-This produces a folder structure in our working directory containing all of the SS3 output files.
+This produces a folder structure in our working directory containing all of the SS3 output files (Figure 2).
 We can then collect the output with one function call:

     get_results_all()